solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 [`cluster restart`](https://docs.solana.com/running-validator/restart-cluster)
 for details.

+* `cluster restart slot`: In current `cluster restart` scheme, human normally decide on one slot for all validators to restart from.
+This is very often the highest `optimistically confirmed block`, because `optimistically confirmed block` should never be rolled back.
+But it's also okay to start from a child of the highest `optimistically confirmed block` as long as consensus can be reached.

 * `optimistically confirmed block`: a block which gets the votes from the majority of the validators in a cluster (> 2/3 stake).
-Our algorithm tries to guarantee that an optimistically confirmed will never be rolled back.
-When we are performing `cluster restart`, we normally start from the highest `optimistically confirmed block`, but it's also okay to start from a child of the highest `optimistically confirmed block` as long as consensus can be reached.
+Our algorithm tries to guarantee that an optimistically confirmed block will never be rolled back.

 * `wen restart phase`: During the proposed optimistic `cluster restart` automation process, the validators in restart will first spend some time to